BY DAVE PRICE

 Government, and its supporters, are often too quick to congratulate themselves for poor performance.
 In 1998, a flood devastated Palo Alto, East Palo Alto and Menlo Park.
 Thousands of homes were severely damaged.
 Water in parts of town was waist-high.
 At the Palo Alto City Council meeting after the flood, the council and various city employees spent the first hour congratulating one another.

-The council chambers were packed with residents who were angry at the city’s poor response, and their anger boiled as they watched all the backslapping on the dais.
+The council chambers were packed with residents who were seething at the city’s poor response, and their anger boiled as they watched all the backslapping on the dais.

 The disconnect between the people in the government and the governed was palpable that night.
 In the months ahead we learned that firefighters had fortified then-City Manager June Fleming’s home with sandbags, which would have led to criminal charges in other communities.
 I think the celebration immediately after the flood would have been muted had people known that fact.